Zechariah 5: Vision of the flying scroll (verses 1–4)

-Vision of a woman in the basket (5:5–11)
+Vision of a woman in a basket (verses 5–11)

-The seventh of the eight visions uncovers a woman in a basket (Hebrew: 'epa) symbolizing the iniquity of the people (Hebrew 'eye').
+The seventh of the eight visions uncovers a woman in a basket (Hebrew: 'epa), who symbolises the iniquity of the people (Hebrew 'eye'), and then another two women "with the wind in their wings".
 A feminine idol (to be stood 'on its base' in a 'house' or temple) is to be symbolically exiled to Babylon while Judaism becomes fully a YHWH-alone religion.